OSGConnect/connectbook/client-install-user.md

 the modulefile to ensure that only true dependencies are listed.
 Search for `module load` in the installed modulefile.

+After the software is installed, you may use the `module` command to get
+access:

+	module load use.own
+	module load connect-client

+Loading `use.own` tells the module system to search your `~/privatemodules` folder for modules.

 # Without environment modules